see Wirral Pomona, for details of the Heritage Open Days and associated work events at Brimstage Orchard

 This includes its continuing to be a traditionally managed orchard, largely of heritage varieties of fruit trees with local origins or with strong associations with this area, but also improving public access and its role as an asset to the Brimstage Complex “at the heart of the Wirral.”

 We now have satisfactory informal agreements with Leverhulme Estates.

 Activity Days at Brimstage:

-Dave learns to scythe, ready to clear under the trees at Brimstage, Roger shows off his enjoyment of the high standard of refreshments and service for volunteers and Marg prepares for a high-level magic trick
+Dave learns to scythe, ready to clear under the trees at Brimstage, Roger shows off his enjoyment of the high standard of refreshments and service for volunteers and Marg prepares to climb an orchard ladder - some kind of high-level magic trick?

 Pruning and harvesting plums is around early August at Brimstage.
 These are some pictures from July 2017, as you can see we had a good time.
 We managed to clear beneath most of the trees and remove any rotten fruit.
 In 2018, despite the heavy rain and dry spells, most trees look healthy and full of fruit

 Justine involved the orchard in a wild-dyeing project: raising funds for Tree Sisters, celebrating Earth Day and adding to the Fashion Revolution! and also making use of the prunings from our apple trees to give a natural peach-colour to a cotton T shirt.
 Her project uses natural materials to re-wild old garments: read more at http://naturalfabricdyeing.com/fashion-revolution-rewild-wirral-pt-1/ and http://naturalfabricdyeing.com/fashion-revolution-re-wild-wirral-pt-2/